Thank You for printing!

 The twelve zodiacal pillars (called raashi-stambhas) inside the temple hall, on which are carved the twelve signs of the zodiac, are arranged in such a way that rays from the rising sun fall on each of them, in the order of the twelve zodiac.

-Straight ahead, to the west, inside the temple, the garbhagriha or the main sanctum, houses Lord Vidya Ganapati on one side and Goddess Durga on the other.
+Straight ahead, to the west, inside the temple, the garbhagriha or the main sanctum, houses the Hindu God Vidya Ganapati on one side and Goddess Durga on the other.

 This temple is functional even today and photography is not allowed inside.